 Habitats to survey: Peatland forests in freshwater river floodplains, particularly in the Nanticoke River, Mispillion River, and Cedar Creek watersheds.
 Headwaters of mill ponds.
 Atlantic white cedar and sphagnum moss are good vegetation indicators.

 Time of year to survey: Mid-June to late-July, peaking between 1500-1800 modified Growing Degree Days (mGDD).

-Time of day/night to survey: Nighttime, once it is dark.
+Time of night to survey: After dark.